Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 **The above goal has been met**

-These elements are shown to be met in Manual Testing section - (11) and documented further in the above [Device Testing](#device_testing) section.
+These elements are shown to be met in the Manual Testing section - (11) and documented further in the above [Device Testing](#device_testing) section.

 ---